Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Inference for Isotonic Regression

-Combining~\eqref{eq:HulC-miscoverage-bound} and~\eqref{eq:median-unbiasedness-HulC}, we conclude that the HulC confidence intervals are asymptotically valid.
-Furthermore, they retain asymptotic validity even if there is no limiting distribution, as shown in Section~\ref{subsec:median-unbiasedness}.
+Because $B_{\alpha}$ is independent of $n$, $\Delta_{n,\alpha}$ converging to zero as $n\to\infty$ implies that the HulC confidence interval~\eqref{eq:HulC-isotonic} has an asymptotic miscoverage error less than or equal to $\alpha$.
 The rate at which $\Delta_{n,\alpha}$ converges to zero depends on how fast the finite sample distribution of the isotonic LSE reaches the limiting distribution.
-Some results in this direction have been obtained recently in~\cite{han2022berry} in the pointwise setting (i.e., same distribution as $n$ changes).
-Under a more refined version of Wright's assumption as in Example~\ref{exmp:Wright-1981} with an integer $\theta$, Theorem 2.2 of~\cite{han2022berry} proves that
+Some results in this direction have been obtained recently in~\cite{han2022berry} in the pointwise setting (i.e., same distribution as $n$ changes). \paragraph{Effect of data splitting} In the HulC construction, each $\widehat f^{(j)}_{n,\alpha}(x_0)$ is the isotonic LSE computed on a batch of size of order $n$ (more precisely, $\lfloor n/B^*\rfloor$ or $\lceil n/B^*\rceil$).
+Hence, the asymptotic distribution of each batch estimator is obtained by applying Corollary~\ref{cor:triangular-asymptotic-distribution-of-LSE} with $k_n=\lfloor n/B^*\rfloor$.
+Note that for the examples discussed in Section \ref{sec:applications-asymptotic-distribution-of-LSE}, $\lim_{n\to\infty}s_{k_n}/s_n = (\lim_{n\to\infty} k_n/n)^{1/(2\theta+1)} = (1/B^*)^{1/(2\theta+1)}$, which is a constant in $(0,\infty)$.
+In particular, if we can show that for each fixed $j$,